 On October 28, 2024, Orbit Garant announced its intention to make a normal course issuer bid (the "NCIB Program") to purchase outstanding common shares of Orbit Garant (the "Common Shares") on the open market in accordance with the rules of the TSX.
 Pursuant to the NCIB Program, Orbit Garant may purchase, from time to time, in aggregate up to 1,868,637 Common Shares over a 12-month period commencing on October 31, 2024, and terminating on October 30, 2025.

-During Q2 2025, Orbit Garant repurchased and cancelled 44,288 Common Shares at an average weighted price of \$0.82 per share pursuant to the NCIB Program.
-The Company repurchased and cancelled an additional 24,628 common shares between December 31, 2024, and the date of this MD&A.
+During Q3 2025, Orbit Garant repurchased and cancelled 24,628 Common Shares at a weighted average price of \$0.83 per share pursuant to the NCIB Program.